 In accordance with the Club Bylaws, your name will be forwarded to the Secretary and the Harp and Hound editor for publication in the next general Club mailing or Harp and Hound for member comment.
 Those same pending applicants’ names, along with any member comments, are then presented to the Board of Directors for approval or rejection at the next Board meeting following the publication period.
 It can take up to 6 months or more, including the 30 day member comment period, before the application process can be completed.

 No. Your application fee will be applied towards your membership dues if you are accepted.
 If not, your application fee will be refunded.

-You will be notified by the club secretary once your application has been voted on by the board of the IWCA.
-You will receive a welcome packet which includes among other items, a copy of the club’s bylaws and a recent issue of the Harp and Hound.
+You will be notified by the Membership Chairperson once your application has been voted on by the Board of the IWCA.
+You will receive a notification letter and a complimentary copy of the Harp & Hound.